 Language tests needed in South Korea for international students vary according to the university and programs offered.
 If you’re an incoming international student here, you need to do a lot of research to know the required tests, so that you can prepare for them!

 We hope this article on the Language Tests Needed in South Korea For International Students is informative and helpful.
-You can also visit the South Korea Scholarships Page for more articles about studying in South Korea!
+You can also visit the Available Programs for International Students and Study in Korea pages for more study options!